Equivalence Classes in $S_n$ for Three Families of Pattern-Replacement Relations: Replacement Partitions Using Cyclic Shifts

 Take the first time the path touches two edges of the same square with an X in it (highlighted in Figure~\ref{latticepaths}(b)) and draw the path $l'$ that is the same as $l$ except that it touches the other two edges of that square (shown in Figure~\ref{latticepaths}(c)).
 Note that $l'$ also gets mapped to $l$, and that the area above $l$ has the opposite parity as the area above $l'$.

-Thus, there are the same number of even and odd lattice paths that touch at least one square with an X on two edges.
+Thus, there are the same number of even and odd Catalan paths that touch at least one square with an X on two edges.
 Consider all of the paths that do not touch any squares with an X on two edges (for example, Figure~\ref{latticepaths}(d)).
 Notice that these paths must not have any odd-length legs except for the first and last legs and that there is an even area above each such path.

 This means that the number of these paths is equal to the difference between the number of odd and even paths.
-By deleting the first column and last row, and shrinking the dimensions of the grid each by a factor of two (shown in Figure~\ref{latticepaths}(e)), we see that we only have to count the number of lattice paths inside a $\frac{n-c-2}{2}\times \frac{n-c-2}{2}$ grid, which is just $C_{\frac{n-c-2}{2}}$. \end{proof}
+By deleting the first column and last row, and shrinking the dimensions of the grid each by a factor of two (shown in Figure~\ref{latticepaths}(e)), we see that we only have to count the number of Catalan paths inside a $\frac{n-c-2}{2}\times \frac{n-c-2}{2}$ grid, which is just $C_{\frac{n-c-2}{2}}$. \end{proof}

 \begin{rem} Note that a result equivalent to Lemma \ref{diff even odd lattice paths} was proven by \cite{SS}.
-However, we choose to provide our proof above both because our proof is very different than the previous one and because \cite{SS} does not appear to be easily accessible for the public. \end{rem}
+However, we choose to provide our proof because it is very different than the previous one. \end{rem}

-\begin{thm} When $c>\frac{n}{2}$ and $n$ is odd, the odd nontrivial equivalence class will have $nC_{\frac{n-c-2}{2}}$ more permutations than the even nontrivial class. \end{thm} \begin{proof} By Lemma \ref{hit-ended --> non-avoiding}, $|^nH_n^{even}| - |^nH_n^{odd}| = |^nN_n^{odd}| - |^nN_n^{even}|$.
+We now restate Lemma \ref{diff even odd lattice paths} in the context of our original problem. \begin{thm} Let $n$ and $c$ be odd, $c>\frac{n}{2}$, and $m = \id_c$.
+Let $K$ contain the cyclic shifts of $m$.
+Then $S_n$ has two nontrivial classes under $K$-equivalence.
+Moreover, the equivalence class containing odd permutations contains $nC_{\frac{n-c-2}{2}}$ more permutations than the the one containing even permutations. \end{thm} \begin{proof} By Lemma \ref{hit-ended --> non-avoiding}, $|^nH_n^{even}| - |^nH_n^{odd}| = |^nN_n^{odd}| - |^nN_n^{even}|$.
 Therefore, due to $\operatorname*{rot}$ preserving the parity of a permutation, it suffices to show that there are $C_{\frac{n-c-2}{2}}$ more even than odd hit-huggers ending with the letter $n$.
 By Lemma \ref{hit-ended-->Young tableaux}, the parity of the Latin reading word of a $2 \times (n-c-1)$ Young tableau is the same as that of a corresponding hit-hugger ending with $n$ in $S_n$.
-By Lemma \ref{tableaux to lattice paths}, this is the same as the parity of the area above a corresponding lattice path inside a $(n-c-1)\times (n-c-1)$ grid.
-Since by Lemma \ref{diff even odd lattice paths}, there are $C_{\frac{n-c-2}{2}}$ more even than odd area-ed lattice paths inside a $(n-c-1)\times (n-c-1)$ grid, we are done. \end{proof}
+By Lemma \ref{tableaux to lattice paths}, this is the same as the parity of the area above a corresponding Catalan path inside a $(n-c-1)\times (n-c-1)$ grid.
+Since by Lemma \ref{diff even odd lattice paths}, there are $C_{\frac{n-c-2}{2}}$ more even than odd area-ed Catalan paths inside a $(n-c-1)\times (n-c-1)$ grid, we are done. \end{proof}